fjae/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow.
+This is th v0.0.0 branch of repository is for practicing the GitHub Flow.